samsonajulor/zacrac/README.md

 4. Update the user's password with the new hashed password using `bcrypt`.
 5. Return a success response indicating that the password reset was successful.

-### User Image Upload

-**HTTP Method:** POST <br/>
-**Route:** /users/upload

-**Functionality:**

-- Allows users to upload an image to their profile.

-**Steps:**

-1. Retrieve the user information from the `res.locals` object, which is expected to be populated by authentication middleware.
-2. Check if an image file was included in the request (`req.file.path`).
-3. If no image file is found, return a bad request response indicating that the image upload failed.
-4. Update the user's profile with the path to the uploaded image.
-5. Return a success response with the updated user information.